Howard M. Snapp

+Howard Malcolm Snapp (September 27, 1855 – August 14, 1938) was an American lawyer who served four terms as a U.S. Representative from Illinois from 1903 to 1911.

+Biography

-Howard Malcolm Snapp (September 27, 1855 – August 14, 1938) was a U.S. Representative from Illinois, son of Henry Snapp who had also been a U.S. representative from Illinois.
+Howard Snapp was the son of Henry Snapp who had also been a U.S. representative from Illinois.

 Born in Joliet, Illinois, Snapp attended the Eastern Avenue school and Forest University in Chicago, Illinois from 1872 to 1875.
 Snapp studied law.
 He was admitted to the bar in 1878 and commenced practice in Globe, Arizona and returned to Joliet, Illinois, and continued the practice of law.
 He served as master in chancery for Will County, Illinois, from 1884 to 1903.

+Political career

 Snapp was elected chairman of the Will County Republican central committee in 1893.

+He served as delegate to the Republican National Conventions in 1896 and 1908.